-To remove an airlock, have a captain remain at the breaker panel to turn water pump breaker(s) on/off.
-Another captain will go into the engine compartment and locate the water pump(s) the water pump with the airlock will be continuously running and hot when the breakers are on.
+To remove an airlock, have a captain remain at the helm to turn water pump switch on/off.
+Another captain will go onto the back deck and locate the water pump(s) the water pump with the airlock will be continuously running and hot when the switch is on.